ashwinvis/phd-thesis/chapter_00_4_results.md

 similar parameters.
 The plot on the left shows sharp thin lines of negative divergence which are characteristic of shock waves.
-There is always a sudden dip in the velocity if we follow along the direction of shock propagation, which is reflected as negative values of divergence.
-On the right, the divergence field of the toy model simulation consists of ripples of alternative positive and negative values, indicating that simulation results in gravity waves and not shocks.
+There is always a sudden dip in the velocity if we follow along the direction of shock propagation, which is reflected as negative values of the divergence.
+On the right, the divergence field of the toy model simulation consists of ripples of alternative positive and negative values, indicating that there are no shocks.

 <div id="fig:anticyclones">
 ![The Great Red Spot in the Jupiter, an example of an anticyclone (Courtesy: